Studying at university can be tough sometimes.

 Now, we all know group work can be a nightmare that you can’t wake up from, but forming a study group can be the most helpful thing you can do.
 Gather together a small group (“No more than five,” suggests Alison) of likeminded goons and meet each week.
 You can approach people in your tutes, or send some feelers out on a discussion board.

-Head to the learning lounge; the information common; a computer lab; book a group study room in the library; find one of the study lounges hidden in the depths of the McMullin building; or even hang around after tutorial to see if anyone is using the room after.
+Head to the learning lounge; the information common; a computer lab; book a group study room in the library; bring a picnic rug and aeroguard; or even hang around after tutorial to see if anyone is using the room after.

 Alison suggests doing ‘jigsaw reading’: “Divide the week’s readings up between members of the group.
 Each person writes a summary of the reading, shares it, and then teaches everyone else the content.”